choishingwan/PRS-Tutorial/docs/plink_visual.md

 ![Example Bar Plot](img/EUR.height.bar.png)
 > An example bar plot generated using `ggplot2`

-In addition, we can visualize the relationship between the "best" PRS and the phenotype of interest, colored by sex
+In addition, we can visualise the relationship between the "best-fit" PRS (which may have been obtained from any of the PRS programs) and the phenotype of interest, coloured according to sex:

 ```R tab="Without ggplot2"
 # Read in the files